pingcap/docs-tidb-operator/en/deploy-cluster-on-arm64.md

 ## Deploy monitoring for a TiDB cluster

+> **Note:**
+>
+> If your TiDB cluster is v5.4.2 or later, skip this step.

 The process of deploying monitoring for a TiDB cluster on ARM64 machines is the same as the process of [Deploy Monitoring and Alerts for a TiDB Cluster](monitor-a-tidb-cluster.md).
-Note that with TiDB versions earlier than v5.4.0, you need to modify the `spec.initializer.baseImage` field in the TidbMonitor definition file to the ARM64 image.
+The only difference is that, you need to modify the `spec.initializer.baseImage` field in the TidbMonitor definition file to the ARM64 image.

 {{< copyable "" >}}